 This represents the total cost of recruiting new staff members. , you can see how much the spends on hiring agencies, advertising, and onboarding.

 There are a few different types of human resources reporting systems:

 - Paper-based reports

-Let’s take a look at some of the characteristics of these systems so you can choose the most suitable for your company:
+Let’s take a look at some of the characteristics of these systems so you can choose the most suitable for your :

-There is a considerable number of organizations that still use manual HR reports.
-This is the typical case of the CEO asking the HR department for a report to gain insight into a specific aspect of the workforce.
+There is a considerable of organizations that still use manual reports.
+This is the typical case of the CEO asking the department for a report to gain insight into a specific aspect of the workforce.

-The HR department will start to prepare this report including all of the metrics requested.
-This is often inefficient and time-consuming as it will require HR managers to work under pressure.
+The department will to prepare this report including all of the metrics requested.
+This is often inefficient and time-consuming as it will require managers to work under pressure.

 Automated reports take a more proactive approach than manual ones.
-With automated reports, the company’s CEO can check data as the need arises.
-This is a more efficient way to deliver an HR report since it becomes a part of the HR department’s periodic tasks.
+With automated reports, the ‘s CEO can check data as the need arises.
+This is a more efficient way to deliver an report since it becomes a part of the department’s periodic tasks.